Kikivalerie26/Data_projects_TripleTen/Shopify App Analysis/README.md

 # Shopify App - Business Analytics Project

-Welcome to the Shopify App Business Analytics Project!
 This project focuses on analyzing raw transaction logs to build a **conversion funnel** and conduct **cohort retention analysis** for an e-commerce platform.
 It was completed as part of a junior analyst onboarding project.